Section 5. Student Conduct System

 The Office of the Dean of Students reserves the right to not proceed with complaints not submitted within a reasonable time frame including, but not limited to instances in which material witnesses are no longer in attendance at the University.

-A student who has had a complaint lodged against him/her will be contacted by the Dean of Students or designee to discuss the complaint.
+A student who has had a complaint lodged against him or her will be contacted by the Dean of Students or designee to discuss the complaint.
 Designees, subsequently referred to as hearing officers, may include, but are not limited to staff members in the Office of the Dean of Students and Office of Residential Life.
 The responding student will be sent a written, verbal, or electronic notice of a hearing in which his/her presence is required.
 Incidents involving more than one student may be resolved through a single hearing at the discretion of the hearing officer.

 A student who does not respond to a request to schedule a hearing or fails to appear for such a scheduled meeting may have the case heard in his or her absence or have an administrative hold placed on his/her student status until the meeting occurs.